 Key areas of overlap to help you harmonize workstreams.

 The compliance universe is ever-expanding.
-In addition to various information security requirements, often including ISO 27001, business partners are increasingly asking companies to align to ISO 9001, the international quality standard.
+In addition to various information security requirements, often including ISO 27001, business partners are increasingly asking their SaaS vendors to align to ISO 9001, the international quality standard.

 Companies may initially balk at this requirement.
-But if you have implemented or will implement an ISO 27001 program, can it help you achieve ISO 9001 certification?
+But if you have implemented or will implement an ISO 27001 program, can it help your SaaS company achieve ISO 9001 certification?

 The answer is yes!
 Companies can actually save time by targeting the additional ISO 9001 requirements for each element below rather than starting anew when addressing these topics.